For the sixth year - this year we will have consumed more food than produced.

 order to maintain reasonable retail prices and now our current resources are being stressed.

-The solution is simple: Grow more food with virtually no water (vegetables; fruit; a variety of fish and fresh
+The solution is simple: Grow more food Disease Free, with virtually no water (vegetables; fruit; a variety of

 Synopsis of ‘The Plan’

-The General Plan for Nevada Institute of Science: Also, See 'HEALTH' Below
+The General Plan for Rolfe Institute of Science: Also, See 'HEALTH' Below

 A) Students’ World Foods Project

-Future administration of the Nevada Institute of Science considers one of its most important programs to be, looking toward the
+Future administration of the Rolfe Institute of Science considers one of its most important programs to be, looking toward the needs

 The new Institute will concentrate on Earth Sciences; Computer Science and Department of Science of Language and Leadership,